 First found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from very ancient times.
 This ancient family name was descended from Tuaim Snama, an eighth century King of Osraigi, and were presumably of Dalcassian origin.
 They were descended through Mathghamhain, the brother of Brian Boru.
 Although this tribe of Toomey held a family seat in Cork in the 14th century, they are believed to be descended from the Dal Cais to the north.

 This web page shows only a small excerpt of our Tome research.
 Another 321 words(23 lines of text) covering the years 1478, 1640, 1653, 1730, 1659, 1702, 1706, 1603 and 1676 are included under the topic Early Tome History in all our PDF Extended History products.

 Another 29 words(2 lines of text) are included under the topic Early Tome Notables in all our PDF Extended History products.

 Ireland experienced a dramatic decrease in its population during the late 19th century.
 This was in a great measure, a response to England's imperialistic policies.
 Hunger and disease took the lives of many Irish people and many more chose to leave their homeland to escape such hunger and disease.
 North America with its promise of work, freedom, and land was an extremely popular destination for Irish families.
 For those families that survived the journey, all three of these things were were often attained through much hard work and perseverance.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Tome:

-Tome Settlers in the United States in the 18th Century
+Tome Settlers in United States in the 18th Century

-Tome Settlers in the United States in the 19th Century
+Tome Settlers in United States in the 19th Century

 houseofnames.com is an internet property owned by Swyrich Corporation.